Simon Harris: Minister for Health

-Harris was appointed to the cabinet, on 6 May 2016, when he became Minister for Health.
-Some of the immediate problems facing him in his new post included over-crowding in emergency departments and long waiting lists, as well as soaring demands and huge cost overruns.
+On 6 May 2016, Harris was appointed to the cabinet as Minister for Health.
 In his first year in the job, Harris faced the possibility of 30,000 health workers and 40,000 nurses going on strike.

-These developments occurred the same week that the Irish Nurses and Midwives Organisation announced that there had been a record 612 patients admitted for care on trolleys in hospitals around the country on the morning on 3 January 2017.
 The planned strikes were later called off.

-In 2016, Harris also contributed to the "A Healthy Weight for Ireland – Obesity Policy and Action Plan 2016–2025".
-A policy outlining "the Government's desire to assist its people to achieve better health, and in particular to reduce the levels of overweight and obesity".
-Harris claims that "the approach taken in developing this policy was based on the Government framework for improved health and wellbeing of Ireland".
+In 2016, Harris contributed to the "A Healthy Weight for Ireland – Obesity Policy and Action Plan 2016–2025", a policy outlining "the Government's desire to assist its people to achieve better health, and in particular to reduce the levels of overweight and obesity", in which Harris claims that "the approach taken in developing this policy was based on the Government framework for improved health and wellbeing of Ireland".

-In 2017, Harris was accused of "practising hypocrisy" over his stance on the Sisters of Charity's controversial ownership of the National Maternity Hospital.
-The controversy saw the resignations of Dr. Peter Boylan and Prof. Chris Fitzpatrick, from the board of the hospital.
+In 2017, Harris was accused of "practising hypocrisy" over his stance on the Sisters of Charity's ownership of the National Maternity Hospital.
+The controversy saw the resignations of Peter Boylan and Chris Fitzpatrick from the board of the hospital.
 The Religious Sisters of Charity later relinquished ownership of three hospitals: St. Vincent's University Hospital in Dublin, St. Vincent's Private, and St. Michael's.
+Harris was re-appointed when Leo Varadkar succeeded Kenny as Taoiseach in June 2017.

+Abortion legislation

-He was re-appointed when Leo Varadkar succeeded Kenny as Taoiseach in June 2017.
-Harris supported the legalisation of abortion in Ireland, and introduced the Health (Regulation of Termination of Pregnancy) Bill 2018 into the Dáil on 27 September 2018.
+Harris supported the legalisation of abortion in Ireland.
+He was the minister responsible for the Thirty-sixth Amendment of the Constitution, approved in a referendum, which removed the constitutional ban on abortion.
+He also introduced the Health (Regulation of Termination of Pregnancy) Act 2018 which permitted abortion under specified circumstances.

+Cervical cancer

 On 26 April 2018, the HSE confirmed that 206 women developed cervical cancer after having a screening test which was subsequently deemed to be potentially inaccurate on lookback, once a woman presented with a confirmed diagnosis of Cervical Cancer and given the known limitations of screening using smear technology.
 In the resulting scandal, Harris was criticised for his handling of the matter on multiple occasions.

+In 2018, Harris intervened in the case of an 8-year-old Chinese boy who had been born in Dublin but was facing deportation.
+After an appeal to the Department of Justice, the boy was permitted to remain in Ireland.

+Motion of no confidence

-On 20 February 2019, Simon Harris survived a motion of no-confidence over his handling of the new National Children's Hospital rising costs (over €2 billion).
+On 20 February 2019, Harris survived a motion of no-confidence over his handling of the rising costs (over €2 billion) of the new National Children's Hospital.
 The motion was voted down by 58 votes to 53 with 37 abstentions.

+Health (Preservation and Protection) Act 2020

 Harris introduced the Health (Preservation and Protection and other Emergency Measures in the Public Interest) Act 2020, emergency legislation in response to the COVID-19 pandemic, which was enacted on 20 March 2020.